My testimony today before a joint hearing of the House Natural Resources and Energy Resources committees.

 To reduce harm to the environment and public health and safety, we also need to reduce the amount of potable water used in drilling.

 Brackish water is increasingly being used in parts of the Permian, which is good news.
 And though several drilling companies have invested in water recycling infrastructure and other businesses focused solely on water recycling technology have sprung up, only a fraction of the flowback water from fracking that could be recycled is actually recycled.
 A 2011 UT study calculated that only about 2 percent of flowback in the Permian Basin is recycled and reused.
 That amount has likely increased since then, but we don’t have the data and it probably is still no higher than 10%.
-The low rate is due to the cost of fracking and contracts that obligate drillers to buy water from the landowner.
+The low rate is due to the cost of recycling and contracts that obligate drillers to buy water from the landowner.

 We are very concerned though about talk of reusing wastewater outside of the oilfield, in agriculture or discharging to waterways.
 I’ve passed out a chart which explains some of our concerns.